Chandap

-Chandap (also spelled as Chandup) is a village in the Sabarkantha district of Gujarat, in western India.
+Chandap is a village in the Sabarkantha district of Gujarat, in western India.

 History

 Chandap was a petty princely state, also comprising three more villages.
-It was a Matadari village without Chieftains and part of the Gadhwara thana, in Mahi Kantha and rules by Koli shareholders.
+It was a matadari village without Chieftains and part of the Gadhwara thana, in Mahi Kantha.

 It had a combined population of 588 in 1901, yielding a state revenue of 546 Rupees (1903-4, only from land) and paid double tribute: 71 Rupees to the Gaekwar Baroda State and 217 Rupees to Idar State.

-Rebellion

-In September 1857, Koli chieftain of Chandap Nathuji Koli revolted against British Raj and collected a Koli army of numbering 2000 souls.
-The Kolis of Chandup killed the ten horsemen of Baroda State and challenged the authority.
-The Koli rebels and Nathaji were joined by Koli chieftain of Khanpur named Thakur Soorajmal.
-The Government took a stiff attitude against koli rebels and the Kolis under the leadership of Nathaji continued their resistance from the hills.
-Chandap was rehabited on the new site but there were only a few Kolis.
-On a doubt of helping the Koli rebels, 14 inhabitants of Chandap were apprehended by the Government, but after long enquiry they were released on account of lack of information.